 The two most common types of bankruptcy filings for individuals are Chapter 7 and Chapter 13.
 The filing fees and attorney fees can differ significantly between these two options.
 Chapter 7 generally has lower fees but requires the liquidation of assets, while Chapter 13 involves a repayment plan and may have higher fees.

-Complexity of the case:
+The complexity of the case:

 The complexity of your financial situation can affect the complexity and duration of the bankruptcy process.
 Cases with multiple creditors, legal disputes, or substantial assets and debts may require more time and expertise, resulting in higher attorney fees.